Redesign suggestions for the bathroom— Most dangerous room in the house

 In many older residences, the path leading to the bathroom is a narrow one.
-Figure BR2 shows the client using a mobility device to come from the bedroom [behind] in the direction of the refrigerator [ahead].
+This figure shows the client using a mobility device to come from the bedroom [behind] in the direction of the refrigerator [ahead].

 With the bathroom door open the width is only 38 ½ inches.
-Figure BR3 shows what happens when a powerful power chair, driven by a client impatient to get to the bathroom, collides with the door.
+This figure shows what happens when a powerful power chair, driven by a client impatient to get to the bathroom, collides with the door.
 A door in a narrow hallway causes difficulties for an individual riding a mobility device including the problem of being able to close the door.

 One solution is a pocket-door once fashionable in the late 19th Century which is making a comeback especially for those modifying homes for greater mobility.

-Clients using the bathroom sink below must go elsewhere, to the kitchen sink for example (or bring along their own mirror) to comb hair, apply makeup, shave, and perform other daily rituals.
+Clients using the bathroom sink below must go elsewhere, to the kitchen sink for example ( bringing along their own mirror) to comb hair, apply makeup, shave, and perform other daily rituals.

 A lower sink and mirror set are the most immediate solution.
 Two grab bars at the base of the sink would make it easier for the individual with a mobility disability to stand or maintain balance.
 A specially designed sink located elsewhere in the residence could save on remodeling costs.
 Below is a sink installed at an appropriate height in a residence bedroom which can be modified for individual requirements.